 One of the goals of the seed industry is the consistent use of terminology.
-To support this ISF proposes pathogen codes for pests affecting vegetable and cereal crops.
+To support this ISF proposes pathogen codes for pests affecting vegetable crops.

 The codes are reviewed at regular intervals to verify the correctness of the information provided and an updated version is posted online every year.
 As an aid to seed companies in major non-English speaking countries common names of diseases affecting vegetable crops in Dutch, French, Japanese and Spanish have also been listed.